- This blog post was originally published on 09/28/2016 and was updated on 07/17/2019

-With the rise of Snapchat, Instagram, Facebook’s new ‘like’ emoticons, Twitter and text messaging, everyone is expressing themselves with emojis these days.
-Last year, marketing agency Deep Focus said that 4 out of every 10 millennials would rather engage with pictures than read.
-Which may be why you’re seeing more email emojis in subject lines lately.
-But is it the right strategy?
+With the popularity of Instagram, Facebook and LinkedIn’s reactions, Twitter, and text messaging, everyone is expressing themselves with emojis these days.
+In fact, 53% of Millenials believe using emojis and text together allow people to better understand each other.
+This may be why you’re seeing more email emojis in subject lines lately.
+But is it the right strategy for your email marketing program?

 Tips for using email emojis:

 - Use if your message would benefit from some emotion being added to it.
-For example, VRBO adds a generic smiley with shades but it’s effect when you see it in your inbox reminds you that you want to go on vacation somewhere.
+For example, VRBO adds a generic smiley with shades but it’s the effect when you see it in your inbox reminds you that you want to go on vacation somewhere

 - Do use when you think your audience will be able to relate.
 For example, I’m a big Reddit fan, but Reddit doesn’t use an emoji in their email every time.
 They use it sparingly.
 In this example, Reddit uses the apple emoji and the detective emoji when communicating to their audience that a teacher posed undercover as a student on his first day of teaching high school.